SAP-samples/btp-dc-samples/README.md

 The following requirements have to be met:

-An SAP BTP Enterpise/trial account with entitlements for SAP HANA Cloud, Cloud Foundry Runtime, Business Application Studio and Launchpad Service.
+An SAP BTP Enterprise/trial account with entitlements for SAP HANA Cloud, Cloud Foundry Runtime, Business Application Studio, and Launchpad Service.

 You can find  your SAP BTP Trial Account here: [Welcome to SAP BTP trial](https://cockpit.hanatrial.ondemand.com/trial/#/home/trial)